jarvenja/tauplayer/README.md

 ### Installing

 1) Download the version of your choice above.
-2) If you haven't made it before its recommended to extract the package your _home directory_ and then rename that directory with version name into generic _$HOME/tauplayer_.
+2) If you haven't made it before its recommended to extract the package into your _home directory_ and then rename that directory with version name into generic _$HOME/tauplayer_.

 You can now execute the program.
 For now on, you can update it to the latest **development version** just by executing the _updater.sh_.